-The Wounded Healer, the Alchemical Journey and the Sacred Union - Coming in the Spring 2017
+The Wounded Healer, the Alchemical Journey and the Sacred Union - Coming in 2017

 Nicholas Zemp is a Clinically Certified Western & Chinese Herbalist, educator, aromatherapist, and avid naturalist and gardener.
 He is the founder of Grey Mountain Herbs and Director of the Grey Mountain Herbs School of Botanical Medicine.